ArneCL/BlogPosts/android-custom-views-onlayout-onmeasure.md

 ### onMeasure()

-Before you can call methods such like getMeasuredWidth() on your ViewGroup's children, however, you must tell them how to measure themsevles in onMeasure:
+Before you can call methods such like getMeasuredWidth() on your ViewGroup's children, however, you must tell them how to measure themselves in onMeasure:

     @Override
     protected void onMeasure(int widthMeasureSpec, int heightMeasureSpec) {